Embryo donation: Embryo donation or adoption

 Some use the term "embryo donation" to refer strictly to anonymous embryo donation, and "embryo adoption" to refer to an open relationship.
 Others use the terms interchangeably because, regardless of the relationship, a clinical assisted reproduction procedure is involved, and the recipient couple is preparing to raise a child not genetically related to them.
+Donated embryos are much less likely to be viable.
 Lawyers who assist those trying to acquire an embryo state the term "embryo adoption" is a misnomer because the transfer of an embryo is handled as property transfer.
 One newspaper article in 2005 asserted that abortion rights advocates, advocates of embryonic stem cell research, and members of the fertility industry object to referring to the transfer as an "adoption" because they feel it gives an embryo the same status as a child.
-Most doctors describe the process as "embryo donation".
-According to a CBS News article dated July 28, 2005,[full citation needed] the term "Snowflake baby" was coined by the first agency to provide the adoption service, Nightlight Christian Adoptions.
-Their embryo adoption program is called the Snowflakes® Embryo Adoption Program and over 950 babies have been born from this program.
+One organization, Nightlight Christian Adoptions, matches embryos with couples willing to use them.
+Children that are a result of this process may be called snowflake babies.
+Another organization that offers these services is the National Embryo Donation Center, which requires recipients to be a heterosexual couple that have been married for at least three years.
+In 2022, embroyos that had been frozen for almost 30 years resulted in live births.
+Out of five transferred, two survived to develop into twins.
+In 2025, a 30 year old embroyo became the oldest to result in a live birth.